 Entity Description phi/address/us A postal address.

-Entity Description In general, a score of one is given to an address that includes a numbered, common format street address (for example "23 North Road"), a known city (for example "London"), and a postal code in a viable format for the country (for example "SW1A 2AA").
+In general, a score of one is given to an address that includes a numbered, common format street address (for example "23 North Road"), a known city (for example "London"), and a postal code in a viable format for the country (for example "SW1A 2AA").
 Deviations from this form lead to score penalties.
 The ordering of these elements varies by country.
 Micro Focus recommends that you use pre-filtering to improve the performance for this grammar.
-See Configure Pre-Filtering, on page 11.
+See Configure Pre-Filtering, on page 12.
 Example matches: "Schlosshoferstrasse 20, 1210 Vienna", "Avenida Juan Xxiii 20, 41006, Sevilla", "Abidei Hurriyet Cd Taner Palas Han 9 Kat:7 Dayre 9, 34437 Istanbul", "162-168 Regent Street, London, W1B 5TG".
 This entity returns the addresses in a normalized format by default.
-The normalized form standardizes apartment and house numbers, removes additional punctuation, and converts the text to uppercase.
+The normalized form standardizes apartment and house numbers, expands shortened forms of region names, removes additional punctuation, and converts the text to uppercase.
 For example ABIDEI HURRIYET CD TANER PALAS APT 9, KAT:7, D:9, 34437 ISTANBUL.
 The exact order depends on the country.
 You can turn off normalization by setting normalize addresses=false in the address_stoplist.lua script.
-This option can improve performance when you do not need normalization. phi/address/streetlocation/context/us A street location (house number and street name), with context.
+This option can improve performance when you do not

+Entity Description need normalization.
+This entity returns components.
+See Components, on page 23. phi/address/landmark/us A postal address landmark.
+For example "Address". phi/address/streetlocation/context/us A street location (house number and street name), with context.
 For example "Address: 123, Mill Road". phi/address/streetlocation/nocontext/us A street location (house number and street name), without context.
 For example "123, Mill Road". phi/address/streetlocation/landmark/us A street location landmark.
 For example "Address" phi/address/city/context/us A city or town, with context.
 For example "City: London". phi/address/city/nocontext/us A city or town, without context.
 For example "London". phi/address/city/landmark/us A city or town landmark.
 For example "City". phi/address/postcode/context/us A postal code, with context.
 For example "Postcode: CB4 0WZ". phi/address/postcode/nocontext/us A postal code, without context.
 For example "CB4 0WZ". phi/address/postcode/landmark/us A postal code landmark.
-For example "Postcode".

-Entity Description phi/address/country/context/us A country, with context.
+For example "Postcode". phi/address/country/context/us A country, with context.
 For example "Country: United Kingdom". phi/address/country/nocontext/us A country, without context.
 For example "United Kingdom". phi/address/country/landmark/us A country landmark.
 For example "Country".